Huge Draymond Green Injury Update

 Green will be re-evaluated in two weeks, which means he will miss more games.

-The Warriors are 2-3 in the five games that they have recently played without him.
+The Warriors are 2-4 in the six games that they have recently played without him.

 Related stories on NBA basketball